sysadmin4j/dotfiles/README.md

 - UI solution based on X11, mainly used for browser preview using xdg-open under the hood
 - Install and configure everything as a non-root user
 - Docker in Docker (dnd)
-- Tested on macOS Sonoma
+- Tested on macOS Sonoma and Sequoia

 ## Requirements